 The provider for the current Independent Review Process is the International

-Board has followed ICANN's Articles of Incorporation and Bylaws when rendering
+the Board has followed ICANN's Articles of Incorporation and Bylaws when

-a decision.
-The current review process relies mainly upon the concepts of
+rendering a decision.
+The current review process relies mainly upon the

-recommended a broadening of the review process to allow for review of the
+PSC recommended a broadening of the review process to allow for review of

-reviews of both the rationality and the fairness of Board decisions.
-These
+allow reviews of both the rationality and the fairness of Board decisions.

-concepts are described under the rubrics of Fairness, Fidelity and Rationality
+These concepts are described under the rubrics of Fairness, Fidelity and

-in the May 2009 the staff report ("Improving Institutional Confidence: The Way
+Rationality in the May 2009 the staff report ("Improving Institutional

 The proposed amendments to the Bylaws setting forth the IRB process are

-[PDF, 153K].
-Please note: the attached document with the proposed bylaw text
+9-en.pdf [PDF, 153K].
+Please note: the attached document with the proposed

-is presented in 'track changes' version to allow you to compare the proposed
+bylaw text is presented in 'track changes' version to allow you to compare

 ICANN's legal staff expects the procedures and rules for the existing